edam-software/python_markdown_github_emoji_extension/README.md

     python setup.py install

-Add this to your pelicanconf.py:
+Add this to your pelicanconf.py or wherever you are using Python Markdown (latest version tested is 3.4.1).

     from ghe_emoji import GheEmoji